-Using the criteria we previously defined we compare our approach with two other current solutions for acquiring video input in an Intelligent Room system.
+Using the criteria defined above we compare our approach with two other current solutions for acquiring video input in an Intelligent Room system.
+The discussion is summarized in Table 1.

 Mobile pan-tilt-zoom cameras.
 They represent a mechanical solution, where the desired region of interest is observed on demand only, by mechanical movement of the camera.
 Potentially, such a system could observe a wide area overall, but at a given moment (and pan-tilt orientation) its visual awareness is confined to a much smaller area.
+Therefore, for a mobile pan-tilt-zoom camera system the region of awareness is the same as the region of interest, which is not wide enough to satisfy our criteria.

 Since the entire camera resolution is dedicated for observing the region of interest, its quality is high.
 Not as good are the precision of location and speed of redirection.
 When receiving a pan-tilt-zoom command, the response has a certain delay until the actual movement of the camera is performed.
-In addition, it is never possible to accurately position the camera at a precise given orientation.
+In addition, it is never possible to know exactly how the camera is oriented, or to accurately position the camera at a precise given orientation.